 Combine your change control process with ProjStream’s tools, BOEMax and EVMax.
 BOEMax and EVMax were designed with built-in workflow and data-backed automated forms to help project control personnel manage and simplify the change control process.
 The tools share the built-in workflow process to manage changes from contract award to closeout.

 How can your project control teams use these tools to support and simplify the change control process?

 - Step 1: First modify the built-in templates for the automated workflow basis of estimate, work authorization, and baseline change request forms as needed to fit your business environment.
 Project personnel can use these templates as a foundation to ensure they include expected content.
-These are data-backed forms automatically populated from the data in BOEMax and EVMax.
+These are data-backed forms automatically populated from the data in BOEMax proposal software and EVMax earned value management system.
 These forms record all detailed transactions with a summary page and electronic signatures.
 Project personnel can also enter rich text documentation in these forms.
 This is useful for the project control teams to describe their rationale when modeling a proposed change or to describe why a change is required.
 Another useful feature is that the contract budget base log automatically records the detailed, time phased transactions and produces monthly summaries of the changes.
 When needed, project control personnel or the customer can view the detailed transactions for full historical data traceability.

 - Step 2: The project manager defines the applicable workflow roles and responsibilities for their project.
 For example, applicable project control roles could include the project manager, lead scheduler, project control analyst, and control account manager.
 The tool users are assigned these roles along with other security controls that determine which projects the users can access.

 - Step 3: Next, the project manager defines the workflow routing rules for their project.
 These define the sequence of handoffs or approval levels between the project control team members.
 With the built-in workflow queue, the entire project control team has complete visibility into where things are in the change control process.
 Users can also track the workflow status in the time phased cost data grid view in the tools.